AgarwalConsulting/Go-Training/exercises/http-mux/README.md

 ### Questions and Hints

 - Look at `encoding/json` for decoding req.Body
-- Is the API json compilant?
+- Is the API json compliant?
 If not, why?
+- Can you make the field names in json `camelCase`?
 - What happens when you change the attribute name of books to start with lower case?
-- Handle edge cases too: What happens when a user tries to delete a non-existent book?
+- Handle edge cases too!
+  - What happens when a user tries to delete a non-existent book?
+  - Don't accept any price <5.
+See: [Validator](https://github.com/go-playground/validator)